There’s an old saying that “cash is king,” but for many consumers, it’s their debit card that’s the real workhorse in their wallet.

 This may seem like a bit of irony, but even though consumers may be trying to be financially responsible by using a debit card whenever they can, they won’t be directly helping their credit score.

-Lenders use credit scores to determine if a person qualifies for a loan or credit card, or a better interest rate when borrowing money.
+Lenders often use credit scores to determine if a person qualifies for a loan or credit card, or a better interest rate when borrowing money.
+It reflects an individual’s past credit history and shows how well they’ve handled credit in the past.

 Safety

-One of the big question marks about debit cards is if they’re safe to use.
-After all, your card is linked to your bank account, so if a thief gets hold of your physical card or just your card number, any money they take is yours—not the bank’s.
+A debit card is linked to your bank account, so if a thief gets hold of your physical card or just your card number, any money they take is yours — not the bank’s, as would be the case with a stolen credit card.

 And that could cause a lot of problems if you don’t notice and report the problem swiftly, according to the Federal Trade Commission (FTC) .